Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ### Pragmatic

-You have advantage on Shove and Expose attacks.
+You have advantage on Shove attacks.

 ### Opportunistic